INVECS: INVECS

 The first generation of INVECS debuted in the seventh generation of the Mitsubishi Galant, which was introduced in 1992.
 An array of sensors continuously monitored six parameters and, using "fuzzy logic", adapted the shift patterns in the automatic gearbox "on the fly" according to the driver's style.
 The four-wheel drive, four-wheel steering, traction control system and suspension were all similarly adapted based on the same sensor data.
 INVECS would, for example, downshift to increase engine braking while travelling downhill, or similarly automate transmission processes which were previously only controlled manually by the driver.

 INVECS-II

 Despite sharing its name with the previous system, the second version of INVECS was a radical development, based on Porsche's Tiptronic technology.
 As with Porsche's version it allowed for either a fully-automatic mode, or a clutchless manual mode if the driver wished to control the up- and down-shift points.
-It also offered the same Adaptive Shift Control software which monitored and "learned" the driver's habits over time and adjusted the smoothness or aggression of the gearshifts to suit his or her driving style.
+It also offered the same Adaptive Shift Control software which monitored and "learned" the driver's habits over time and adjusted the smoothness or aggression of the gearshifts to suit their driving style.
 It was first implemented in the new Mitsubishi FTO in 1994.